 Costs of Access

-There will be no charge for use of computational resources granted by the RAS Committee.
+There will be no charge for use of computational resources.
 Usage of data storage beyond that granted for a project may incur a charge.

-The PCF has a budget to install application software and datasets that are commonly used by the life sciences research community.
-Commercial software required by only one project will be considered by the RAS committee and if awarded may be purchased by VLSCI at the PCF manager's discretion.
+There is some budget to instal application software and data sets that are commonly used by the life sciences research community.
+Commercial software required by only one project may be purchased at the Facility Manager's discretion.

-Users are expected to access the Peak Computing Facility via AARNet.
-The PCF will cover the AARNet charges that it incurs, but users must pay for any communications charges billed directly to them from AARNet and any other data communications organisations that they may use.
+Users are expected to access the Facility via AARNet and charges are covered but users must pay for any communications charges billed directly to them from AARNet and any other data communications organisations that they may use.